Our top pick for

 Market sectors poised for growth hold plenty of investment potential but tend to experience higher rates of competition.
 And competition can be cutthroat — especially for newly hatched startups that lack the capital and resources of better-established companies.

 And the other major risk factor associated with robotics stocks plays into the first: high company valuations.
-It’s no secret that the robotics industry is on an upward trajectory, and the market has adjusted in response.
+The robotics industry is on an upward trajectory, and the market has adjusted in response.
 Like many other industries in this sector, robotics stocks can get expensive, and that’s a result of the higher valuations associated with companies in this industry.

 The bottom line?
 Investors risk pouring funds into an expensive stock only to watch the company flounder amid competition.